 Virtual Event Options

-If stay-at-home orders are in place in your area, broadcasting an entirely virtual auction is a great option and can be hosted from anywhere.
+Until we can gather in large groups again, broadcasting an entirely virtual auction is a great option and can be hosted from anywhere.
 With a quiet setting, a reliable internet connection, a web camera, and a microphone, your fundraiser can be hosted remotely.